PENGYAN777/Packages/CoolPropExtensions/readme.txt

 Extensions of CoolProp library.
-There are two main .py files:
+There are some .py files:
-1. name + function
+1. PT_diagram.py-----------------input: fluid name. function: plot PT diagram for given fluid, including saturation curve.
-2.
+2. plotContour.py----------------input: fluid name. function: plot contour of Z and Gamma in PT diagram.